That 30-60 day period between accepting a buyer’s offer and closing the deal is a busy time for both parties.

 Disclosure and Clear Title

-First, you’ll probably need to disclose any material facts about the property to the sellers.
+First, you’ll probably need to disclose any material facts about the property to the buyers.
 The requirements vary by state, but often include items like known water damage, structural issues and liens.

 You will also need to address any clouds on title.
 If the title company finds any discrepancy in ownership or encumbrance that could invalidate your clear title, these will need to be removed before title can transfer to the buyer.
 Common title issues include things like foreclosure proceedings, liens from contractors who have not received payment for their work on the property, and probate issues when the owner of record has passed away and the house is being sold by the deceased’s estate.